DigiBP/Team-Ovomaltine/README.md

 ## Technical Requirements

-All required packages for Deepnote can be found in requirements.txt file in this repository.
+All required packages for Deepnote can be found in 03_Scripts/01_Deepnote/requirements.txt file in this repository.